 What type of drug is Emgality?

-Medically reviewed by Drugs.com Last updated on Jun 5, 2019.
+Medically reviewed by Judith Stewart, BPharm.
+Last updated on Feb 11, 2021.

 When CGRP binds to its receptor, a cascade of events such as vasodilation and protein leakage begin that results in inflammation and pain associated with migraine.

-- Emgality and Ajovy work similarly: they bind to the CGRP ligand and block its binding to the receptor to help prevent migraine pain.
+- Emgality, Ajovy and Vyepti work by binding to the CGRP ligand and block its binding to the receptor to help prevent migraine pain.

 - Aimovig selectively binds to the CGRP receptor (not the ligand) to block CGRP activation, thereby preventing migraine pain.